javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter1.md

     $ ./book publish the-origin-of-species print

-Inside `Output/` directory you'll find a new `print` directory which contains a file name `book.pdf`.
+Inside `Output/` directory you'll find a new `print` directory which contains a file named `book.pdf`.
 Open the file with your PDF reader and you'll see your book as a beautiful and carefully created PDF ebook.
 The PDF conversion is performed with a third-party application named [PrinceXML](http://www.princexml.com/).
 If you don't have it installed on your computer, you can download a fully-functional demo version at <http://www.princexml.com/download/>

 **easybook** lets you easily publish the same book in very different ways.
-Each of these *ways*  is called **edition**.
+Each of these *ways* is called an **edition**.
 This concept will be explained in the next chapter.

 ## Book configuration options ##